IT vs OT: How Information Technology and Operational Technology Differ

 So what is the difference between IT and OT?
 And what is each field responsible for?
 Keep reading to find out everything you need to know about IT vs OT.

-IT vs OT: What are they and how do they work?
+IT vs OT: what are they and how do they work?

 IT, or information technology, has traditionally referred to the use of computers for information processing and management.
-The term OT, or operational technology, has most commonly encompassed the hardware and machines responsible for the physical processes of a given business.
+The term OT, or operational technology, has most commonly encompassed the hardware and machines responsible for the physical processes of a business.

 IT vs OT was once thought of as representing business needs vs production needs, office-based technology vs plant floor technology, software vs hardware, and the distinct teams responsible for each.
 The IT team was in charge of the data, and the OT team was in charge of the machines.
+But increasingly, the value of IT data to the success of OT processes is bringing IT and OT closer and closer together.
+This concept of merging IT with OT is known as IT/OT convergence.

 The basics of IT: what does IT do?